PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 To end MLS Paired mode extension either A or B may issue an _CeasePair_ command.
 This command notifies the other device stop using the shared randomness and paired signature key.
 Then the requesting device will issue a self-remove commitment to the group.
 After the commit is processed by the group, B can no longer issue updates or commits on behalf of A. In Hidden Mode, this removes the anchor leaf node which effectively removes both devices.
 In order to resume the standard MLS group session, Device A finally rejoins the group with new signing keys associated to her identity.
 In Hidden Mode, B will also need to rejoin the group using its own signing keys.

-In the following example, A wishes to decouple from B and is the one issuing the removal. **[TODO]** Figure out a way to rejoin the group without needing to be added by another group member - maybe using a token passed to the AS/DS?
-Or use original A's original keypackage?
+In the following example, A wishes to decouple from B and is the one issuing the removal.

                                                                 Group
 A            B              G1  ...
 Gn         Directory     Channel